MicrosoftDocs/power-automate-docs/articles/desktop-flows/dynamics365-cs-rpa.md

 ### Licenses

-1. Get a trial license for Power Automate Desktop if you don't have a paid license.The Power Automate Desktop license you need depends on the mode in which your automations run.
+1. Get a trial license for Power Automate if you don't have a paid license.The Power Automate license you need depends on the mode in which your automations run.

    Here are the two modes to automate processes.